yatotoo/KANMTS/README.md

 Refer to the examples in `scripts/long_term_forecast` for guidance on how to integrate your custom dataset into the existing scripts.

-### Choice 2: Use the provided API
-We have provided a custom exp class in `exp/exp_custom.py` and a guidance Jupyter notebook `run_on_your_own_dataset.ipynb` to help you run the model on your own dataset.

 ## Scripts